By day she wooes me, soft, exceeding fair:

 Till my feet, cloven too, take hold on hell?

-We are busy working to bring Christina Rossetti's "The World" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "The World" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The World" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.